-Ktor supports the WebSocket protocol and allows you to create applications that require real-time data transfer from and to the server.
+WebSocket is a protocol which provides a full-duplex communication session between the user's browser and a server over a single TCP connection.
+It is particularly useful for creating applications that require real-time data transfer from and to the server.
 For example, WebSockets can be used to create a chat application.

 Ktor allows you to:

 Configure basic WebSocket settings, such as frame size, a ping period, and so on.

 Handle a WebSocket session for exchanging messages between the server and client.

 WebSockets, you need to include the

 module, which is an extension function of the

 Optionally, you can configure the plugin inside the